Rashig-1804/student/navigation/about.md

 - The gallery of pics has some of my family, fun, and cultural memories!
 - There is my mom, dad, and my elder sister, Ananya!
 - I love dancing
-- Below are some pics from our fun New York Trip!
+- Below are some pics from our fun New York Trip, my dance performance, Diwali, and my middle school promotion!

 <comment>
 Gallery of Pics, scroll to the right for more ...